raiku-dev/raiku-dev/README.md

 I want to build amazing software which makes people happy and is useful to them.
 That is my way to give back.

-I'll be uploading all my own projects onto my GitHub profile.
+I rarely upload any projects to my GitHub and most of the stuff on here are tutorials I tried a few years ago.
-Some of them might be tutorials I tried.
+Maybe I'll create some nice portfolio projects soon. ;)